 2. Change Your Bedding Every Single Week

 Your bedding can become a major source of dust, if you let it.
 Your cozy sanctuary at night becomes a major distribution system for dust (and dust mites).
-That’s because it collects skin flakes, hair, sheds its own fibers, and puffs out staleness with each toss and turn.
+That’s because it collects skin flakes, hair,

 Take the blankets off, shake them out once a week, and smack the pillows.
 Wash or dry clean them to really get them clean.